waldronmatt/groundwork/README.md

 ## Additional Documentation

-Additional project setup, commands and documentation can be [found here](docs/repo/README.md).
+Additional documentation for this repo can be [found here](docs/repo/README.md).

 ## License